Skip to content

-Password Managers for SMEs: Bitwarden, 1Password, Proton Pass, and NordPass Compared
+Best Password Managers for Swiss SMEs (May 2026): Bitwarden, 1Password, Proton Pass & NordPass Compared

 TL;DR

-- For nDSG-compliant processing of credentials you need a Data Processing Agreement (DPA) with each of the four vendors, and each of them provides one for business customers.
+• For nFADP-compliant processing of credentials you need a Data Processing Agreement (DPA) with each of the four vendors, and each of them provides one for business customers.

 Managing passwords across a team has been a long-standing headache for many companies.
 Credentials get shared through chat tools for speed, stored in shared Word or Excel files, or reused in simple patterns so finding the right password for the next login doesn’t take too long.
 Onboarding (and offboarding) staff adds another layer of complexity, never mind managing two-factor authentication codes across the team.
 This kind of complexity is daily life in many SMEs, and as long as nothing happens, the need to act often goes unrecognised.
 Over time, the “manual way” of managing passwords can grow into a serious problem.
 In the second half of 2025 alone, the Federal Office for Cybersecurity (BACS) recorded 29,006 voluntary reports and 145 mandatory cyber incident reports, with credential theft among the most common attack types.